Satyam/firmata-http-bridge/README.md

 Then, you start grouping your tests with `describe` calls in any way you want.  `describe` is not required and only serves to get your individual tests organized and to provide a descriptive message if anyone fails.

-For example, for the [`digitalWrite` :octocat:](https://github.com/Satyam/firmata-http-bridge/blob/main/src/pinCommands.test.ts#L69-L109) function, we have tests to check when it is set high, when it is set low, when we give an incorrect pin number and when we try to set the output to an invalid value (not 0 nor 1).
+For example, in the [`digitalWrite` :octocat:](https://github.com/Satyam/firmata-http-bridge/blob/main/src/pinCommands.test.ts#L81-L146) set of tests, we have tests to check when it is set high, when it is set low, when we give an incorrect pin number and when we try to set the output to an invalid value (not 0 nor 1).

 Tests are actually performed by the functions registered via the `test` function.
 It takes a descriptive text, to help the developer locate a failed test, and a function that runs the test.

-For [`pin High` :octocat:](https://github.com/Satyam/firmata-http-bridge/blob/main/src/pinCommands.test.ts#L70-L78) we set the pin to output mode, using the `pinMode` function we tested in the previous lines.
+For [`pin High` :octocat:](https://github.com/Satyam/firmata-http-bridge/blob/main/src/pinCommands.test.ts#L82-L98) we set the pin to output mode, using the `pinMode` function we tested in the previous lines.
 We then use `digitalWriteActionBuilder` to build the FSA for the `digitalWrite` action.
 We then call [`digitalWrite` :octocat:](digitalWriteActionBuilder) with the `writeHigh` FSA we have just built.
 This line is particularly important so we'll analyze it in detail:

 ```js
 expect(digitalWrite(writeHigh)).toBeFSAReply(writeHigh);